160th Rifle Division (1941 formation): Operation Typhoon

 A massive logjam of artillery, pack trains and vehicles formed at the crossing over the Osma at Dorogobuzh but despite German air attacks organization was maintained and there were few signs of panic as the retreat continued toward Vyasma.
-Later the same day German forces took control of Dorogobuzh and Volochek and began attacking toward Semlevo from the south.
+Later the same day German forces took control of Dorogobuzh and Volochek and began attacking toward Semlyovo from the south.
 This attempt to cut the path of retreat constituted the greatest danger to 24th Army; the Army was effectively pulling back into a trap that had been set for it.
 By that night it was clear to at least the command elements of the Army that it had been encircled and its chief-of-staff proposed a joint breakout in the direction of Vyasma to the military council of 32nd Army, but this was rejected.
 During the evening of October 8 orders came via the headquarters of 20th Army to organize a breakout by itself and the 24th with the 24th advancing on a front from Volosta to Piatnitsa to Ugra Station.
 Abramov considered this much too broad a front to be effective, which turned out to be the case.
 By the morning of October 9 the remnants of 24th Army, including the 160th, had begun to arrive in the area of Panfilovo and to the south.